Ali-Asiri-X/SWE363-Project/README.md

 After cloning the project, you can use a live server extension, such as https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer, to display the front end in your browser.

+To start the correct flow of the website:
+    Right click on loginPage.html and click "open with a Live server" then
+    - To view student pages enter (username = student, password = student)
+    - To view moderator pages enter (username = moderator, password = moderator)
+    - To view admin pages enter (username = admin, password = admin)

 ## Architecture
 All files in this project are organized in HTML, CSS, and JavaScript without any subdirectories.